Advanced Secrets

 FormatEncrypted values are stored as enc:v1:<base64> — clearly distinguishable from plain text

-Without an admin password, secrets are stored as plain text in store.json and a warning is logged:
+Without an encryption key, secrets are stored as plain text in store.json and a warning is logged:

-WARN Secrets stored without encryption — set adminPassword to enable encryption
+WARN Secrets are stored without encryption — set server.encryptionKey in config

 Secrets don’t replace environment variables — they complement them.
 The expansion pipeline merges both sources: